nickbrandt/GitLab/doc/development/elasticsearch.md

 1. Delete `v12p1` folder
 1. Copy the entire folder of `latest` as `v12p1`
 1. Change the namespace for files under `v12p1` folder from `Latest` to `V12p1`
-1. Make changes to `Latest` as needed
+1. Make changes to files under the `latest` folder as needed

 ## Troubleshooting